 Address: Address of vcenter in format: https://VC-FQDN/sdk

 Credentials: Username/Password of user via which vRA will communicate with vCenter server.
-This user should have appropriate rights on vCenter.
+This user should have proper rights on vCenter.
 In my lab I added my vRA service account to administrators group.

 Hit test connection after filling up all the details.
 If the supplied info is correct, you will see a test connection successful message.
 Hit OK to save this endpoint.